dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1252: Land is foundational for community and life.
+### T1252: Land is fundamental to homes, food, and communities.

 |Support|
 |---|